billsargent/nhentai-optimized/OPTIMIZATIONS.md

 # nhentai Optimizations Summary

-This document summarizes the optimizations made to the nhentai project.
+This document summarizes the optimizations made to the nhentai project by billsargent.

 ## 1. HTTP Request Improvements